Criminal Threats Lawyer Explains Charges Under 422 PC

 The crime of “criminal threats” under PC 422 is when you willfully communicate a threat to another person that you will take action that results in great bodily injury or death to that person.

-Criminal threats can be made verbally or in writing.
-You could also be accused of this crime if you issue a threat via electronic communication, such as via email, social media post, blog comment, text message, video or fax.
+Criminal threats can be made verbally, in writing, or via electronic communication, such as email, voicemail message, social media post, blog comment, text message, video or fax.

 Some examples of actions that could trigger your arrest for making a criminal threat include:

 - You threatened to shoot someone while pointing a gun at him or her

 - You sent an email to a parent threatening to kill his or her child

 - You contacted a former employer and told him “you’d better watch your back”

 - You texted your ex-husband to say that you’re going to set fire to his apartment

 - You sent someone else to threaten a person on your behalf